Treatment for scrupulosity & Religious OCD

 For people of faith, these two can feel almost inseparable.
 Religious beliefs often include strong moral values, so worries about being unethical can easily become tied to fears of sin or spiritual failure.
 Both types of OCD can lead to repetitive checking, confession, reassurance seeking, or avoidance of situations that trigger guilt or uncertainty.
 For example, someone might replay conversations to ensure they told the truth or pray repeatedly to “undo” a perceived wrongdoing.

 From a therapeutic perspective, both Scrupulosity and Moral OCD share the same underlying mechanisms — intrusive thoughts, anxiety, and compulsive attempts to feel “pure” or certain again.
 Hence, we do not tend to focus on the type of OCD, but rather that the presentation fits with the typical patterns of OCD.
-Evidence-based approaches such as Schema Therapy and Cognitive Behavioural Therapy (CBT) help address these patterns by teaching new ways to tolerate uncertainty, manage guilt, and respond with self-compassion rather than fear.
+Evidence-based approaches such as Schema Therapy, exposure and response prevention, and Cognitive Behavioural Therapy (CBT) help address these patterns by teaching new ways to tolerate uncertainty, manage guilt, and respond with self-compassion rather than fear.
 Over time, these strategies help restore confidence and peace, allowing you to live according to your values without being trapped by anxiety or self-doubt.

 • Supporting someone with Scrupulosity (religious or moral OCD) can feel confusing, especially when faith is involved.
 You might notice your loved one praying repeatedly, confessing often, asking the same moral or spiritual questions, or feeling tormented by guilt and fear.
 It’s natural to want to reassure them — to tell them they’re forgiven, that they haven’t sinned, or that everything is okay.
 Unfortunately, this kind of reassurance, while loving, often feeds the OCD cycle.
 It gives temporary relief but strengthens the anxiety long term, reinforcing the belief that certainty is the only path to peace.